 Duty to offer guaranteed hours

 The bill will introduce a duty on employers to offer a guaranteed hours contract that reflects the hours a qualifying worker regularly works over a reference period.
-Whilst the duration of the reference period has not yet been specified, the suggestion is that it will be 12 weeks.
+Although the duration of the reference period has not yet been specified, it is suggested that it will be 12 weeks.

 An employer will be required to make a guaranteed hours offer to a qualifying worker at the end of every reference period.